ywl-phil2/KringleCon2022/Web Ring.md

 <reqType>xml</reqType>
 </root>
 ```
 How did we deduce this particular file path?
-With lots of blood, sweat and tears!
-No, really, it was  others kindly giving me hints after I had hit the wall for several hours.
 If I had to guess at the designer's mind, I think we were supposed to deduce the \$webroot/\$path,\$file.\$fileExtension, using:
 - \$webroot: APP was a hint keyword, plus it's common convention for webroots
 - \$path: static, this came from the "ominous eye" path (/static/images)
 - \$file: RINGLIST was a hint keyword
 - \$fileExtension: SIMPLE was a hint keyword, txt is the simplest format there is.
 Putting it together, we get `app/static/ringlist.txt`.
-Kapeech?
+Kapeesh?

 When we send it over the console, we get the response
 ``` json